-You can also enjoy the indoor saltwater swimming pool, the hotel's location on the scenic Mystic River (look for the swans that inhabit this part of the river, especially in the fall), and most treasured of all Boston hotel amenities: free parking!!! (at least at this time)
+You can also enjoy the indoor saltwater swimming pool, the hotel's location on the scenic Mystic River (look for the swans that inhabit this part of the river, especially in the fall), and most treasured of all Boston hotel amenities: cheap parking!!!

 1234 Soldier's Field Road, Boston's Allston neighborhood